ory/meta/SECURITY.md

 This security policy outlines the security support commitments for different types of Ory users.

-### Apache 2.0 License Users
+## Apache 2.0 License Users

-- **Security SLA:** No security Service Level Agreement (SLA) is provided.
+* **Security SLA:** No security Service Level Agreement (SLA) is provided.
-- **Release Schedule:** Releases are planned every 3 to 6 months.
+* **Release Schedule:** Releases are planned every 3 to 6 months.
+These releases will contain all security fixes implemented up to that point.

-### Ory Network Users & Ory Enterprise License Customers
+## Ory Enterprise License Customers

+* **Security SLA:** The following timelines apply for security vulnerabilities based on their severity:
+  - Critical: Resolved within 14 days.
+  - High: Resolved within 30 days.
+  - Medium: Resolved within 90 days.
+  - Low: Resolved within 180 days.
+  - Informational: Addressed as needed.
+* **Release Schedule:** Updates are provided as soon as vulnerabilities are resolved, adhering to the above SLA.

+## Ory Network Users

-For users on the Ory Network and customers with an Ory Enterprise license, the following timelines apply for security vulnerabilities based on their severity:
+* **Security SLA:** The following timelines apply for security vulnerabilities based on their severity:

-- **Critical:** Resolved within 14 days.
+  - Critical: Resolved within 14 days.
-- **High:** Resolved within 30 days.
+  - High: Resolved within 30 days.
-- **Medium:** Resolved within 90 days.
+  - Medium: Resolved within 90 days.
-- **Low:** Resolved within 180 days.
+  - Low: Resolved within 180 days.
-- **Informational:** Addressed as needed.
+  - Informational: Addressed as needed.
+* **Release Schedule:** Updates are automatically deployed to Ory Network as soon as vulnerabilities are resolved, adhering to the above SLA.

 [Get in touch](https://www.ory.sh/contact/) to learn more about Ory's security SLAs and process.

 ## Reporting a Vulnerability